Garth Brooks: 2018–present: Stadium Tour and other ventures

 Brooks released his most recent album, Fun, on November 20, 2020.

 On January 20, 2021, Brooks performed "Amazing Grace" at the inauguration of Joe Biden.
 He said his performance was an opportunity "to serve" and is a "statement of unity."

 On April 30, 2022, Brooks performed in Tiger Stadium on the campus of Louisiana State University in Baton Rouge, Louisiana.
 When he performed his signature hit "Callin' Baton Rouge," he became the second person, after LSU quarterback Tommy Hodson, to excite the crowd to a degree that the noise level registered on the university's seismograph – registering as an earthquake caused by excited fans.

-On November 14, 2022 Brooks announced his second concert residency, Garth Brooks/Plus ONE, scheduled for 2023 at The Colosseum at Caesars Palace in Las Vegas.
+On November 14, 2022, Brooks announced his second concert residency, Garth Brooks/Plus ONE, at The Colosseum at Caesars Palace in Las Vegas.
+He released his most recent album, Time Traveler, in November 2023.

+On November 24, 2023, Brooks headlined an Amazon Music Live concert special, Garth Brooks: Dive Bar Concert.
+The concert took place at Brooks' Nashville bar Friends in Low Places Bar & Honky-Tonk.

+On January 9, 2025, Brooks along with his wife Trisha Yearwood performed the John Lennon song "Imagine" at the state funeral for former President Jimmy Carter at the Washington National Cathedral in Washington, D.C.

 The G-Men

 The vast majority of Brooks' recordings have used the same studio band, known collectively as the "G-Men".
-These are Bruce Bouton (steel guitar), Mark Casstevens (acoustic guitar), Mike Chapman (bass guitar), Rob Hajacos (fiddle), Milton Sledge (drums), and Bobby Wood (keyboards), along with sound engineer Mark Miller, who took over from Allen Reynolds as Brooks’ producer starting with Blame It All on My Roots: Five Decades of Influences.
+These are Bruce Bouton (steel guitar), Mark Casstevens (acoustic guitar), Mike Chapman (bass guitar), Rob Hajacos (fiddle), Chris Leuzinger (electric guitar), Milton Sledge (drums), and Bobby Wood (keyboards), along with sound engineer Mark Miller, who took over from Allen Reynolds as Brooks' producer starting with Blame It All on My Roots: Five Decades of Influences.
 Chapman died on June 13, 2016.